Understanding ASME Standards for Pressure Vessels

 Integration of Advanced Technologies:

-• IoT and Sensors: As the Internet of Things (IoT) becomes more popular, requirements might emphasize the mixing of sensors for non-stop tracking, ensuring proactive fault detection.
+• IoT and Sensors: As the Internet of Things (IoT) advances, ASME may require incorporating sensors for continuous tracking, ensuring proactive fault detection.

 Emphasis on Sustainability: